How to clean a cast iron skillet or pan properly without damaging it

 Cleaning a cast iron skillet is similar to knowing how to cleaning a washing machine, how to descale a kettle, or how to clean an oven—once you do know how, it really is simple to do.
 But finding out the correct way to clean yours thoroughly, and without causing the pan any damage, is the key.

-Then, we share tips for cleaning burnt-on food, and how to give your pan an overall clean.
 Much like cleaning a kitchen, following this step-by-step process will mean you can get the job done in a flash, and without too much sweating over the sink...

 1. Clean your cast iron immediately after cooking

 After a long, hard day, it can be hard to resist letting your pan soak while you eat dinner.
 Sometimes the temptation can lead to soaking your pan all night (something we often do with our best food processor, or our best blenders), but don't give in!
 If there is only one thing you need to know about cleaning a cast iron pan, it's to clean it as soon as possible after use, and not to let it soak for too long.
 Your cast iron pan is not rust-proof, so if you let it soak, it will certainly rust.

 What’s more, if you have it soaking in dish soap, the porous cast iron will absorb all the scents, and nobody wants to cook on a pan that smells like perfumed dish soap.

 With that being said, when you get the urge to procrastinate washing your cast iron (like most of us do), push through it and get the job done.

 Ready?
 Here's what you need to do as soon as you've finished cooking.

 The first thing you'll want to do when cleaning a cast iron skillet is to remove burnt food.
 There are a few methods to do this, but here are our recommended (and crucially, non-abrasive) techniques.: